 Our loving cats, while now domestic, have evolved to sleep for long periods throughout the day.
 Their wild ancestors had to sleep in order to conserve their energy to hunt, chase, and kill their next meal (oy vey!)
 Although our cats may only hunt the occasional mouse, their instinct to sleep and prepare to hunt carries on.

-How Much Sleep Do Cats Really Need?
+How Much Sleep Do Cats Need?

 Cats need anywhere from 12 to 16 hours of sleep per day.
 While 12 to 16 hours is a lot already, it can sometimes seem like even more to us since cats do most of their sleeping during the day.
+That’s why our feline friends can benefit from having their own beds for cats, so they have a comfy space to snooze.

 Is a Cat Always in Deep Sleep?